Sections Of This Article:

 Here are details of the inspirations for each of the initial watches in our range:

 Cross #1 watch.
 My inspiration was mainly an image of an old gold cross, textured and with slightly rounded corners, from a time before watches existed.
-My initial idea for the watch was a wood cross with a star-shaped metal part around it, but that wouldn’t work with the time-display.
-I continued working with the idea, combining it with the circle of 12 diamonds of our time-display, sketched a bunch of different ideas and selected the one which was working best, then re-worked it as a diagram, using vector software, which I gave to the 3D modeler, who, with some additional guidance along the way, created the 3D rendered versions, in a few different woods and metals:
+My initial idea for the watch was a wood cross with a star-shaped metal part around it, but that wouldn’t work with our time-display.
+I continued working with the idea, combining it with the circle of 12 diamonds of our time-display, sketched a bunch of different ideas and selected the one which was working best, then re-worked it as a diagram, using vector software, which I gave to the 3D modeler, who, with some additional guidance along the way, created the 3D rendered versions, in a few different combinations of woods and metals:

-Tropical Crystal watch: the inspirations were the contrast between interwoven tropical tree roots, very organic and sinuous, with the beautiful geometries of quartz crystals.
+Tropical Crystal watch: the inspirations were the contrast between interwoven tropical tree roots, very organic and sinuous, with the beautiful and angular geometries of quartz crystals.
 The tropical tree roots concept was created algorithmically by the 3D modeler.

 Techno-circle #1 watch: the inspiration for this watch was the beauty and complexity of those techno circle graphics I’d seen.
 I also saw a graphic image of something similar in 3D, with different layers, inspiring me to create my own version.
 It took a lot of time to draw all the details of each layer, using vector software, but I love the results:

-Fractal Emergence: I have loved fractals since I first saw them, and worked with them as a fine artist and a composer.
+Fractal Emergence: I have loved fractals since I first saw them, and worked with them as a fine artist and a music composer.
 I was excited to find such a beautiful 3D fractal to use as the basis of this watch, making the rest of the design as plain and simple as possible while aligning with the curved nature of the fractal, to keep as much of the focus as possible on the fractal itself:

 Fractal Emergence (above) is the watch we’ll be launching with, so . . .